 Cognitive Model Of Post Traumatic Stress Disorder (PTSD)

-This worksheet presents a cognitive model of post-traumatic stress disorder (PTSD) adapted from Ehlers and Clark's (2000) model.
+This worksheet presents a cognitive model of post-traumatic stress disorder (PTSD) adapted from Ehlers and Clark's (2000) paper.
 This is an incredibly flexible model which identifies three maintenance mechanisms which serve to prolong distress in PTSD:

 - Beliefs regarding the trauma, the self, others, and the future which can lead to intense emotional reactions